2i2c-org/2i2c-org.github.io/content/blog/2026/migrating-ingress-controller/index.md

 ## Least amount of downtime

-In our initial setup, we were using the LoadBalancer service provided by the ingress controller.
+In our initial setup, we were using the `LoadBalancer` service provided by the ingress controller.
 This meant that migrating from one controller to another, meant updating _all_ DNS records to point to the new controller's LB.
 During this time, the cluster infrastructure would have been unavailable to users.

-So, in order to minimize the downtime, we have introduced a new LoadBalancer ingress service, independent of the ingress controller.
-This service provides a static external IP address _(the entrypoint into each cluster)_ that points to the ingress controller clusterIP service.
+So, in order to minimize the downtime, we have introduced a new `LoadBalancer` ingress service, independent of the ingress controller.
+This service provides a static external IP address _(the entrypoint into each cluster)_ that points to the ingress controller `ClusterIP` service.
 This allows us to simply point this LB at a new service pod whenever we need to switch to new controller/gateway.

 ## Challenges